gemmacodes/closet/README.md

 - `seasons` contains 4 rows
   Check all them in the database to see the structure.
   Thay means that the only table that you have to fill is the `items` table (I added in the proyect folder an image folder that contains the URL's of the images I already used)

+### Development

+- Run `npm start` in project directory to start the Express server on port 5000
+- In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.

+Happy coding!

+## Architecture

+### Database schema

+To be uploaded

+### API routes plan

+To be uploaded

 ## Support